Giving images shadows can add a nice little extra bit of styling that makes your site stand out.

-As the name “image-shadow” seems pretty common, I just added my initials (jf) to the front of it in order to make it unique.
+As the name “image-shadow” seems pretty common, I just added my initials (jf) to the front of it to make it unique.

-When you go into your Text view, you should see the code for you image already there.
+When you go into your Text view, you should see the code for your image already there.

 Add your new class name to the section that says class=“…

 Add CSS to Stylesheet

 Next, you’ll need to put the following CSS into your style sheet (Appearance > Editor > Stylesheet – style.css).
 As it’s best to not change your original theme, you should either make a child theme or use a custom CSS plugin.

 Here’s the code we’ll be working with.
 We’ll go over what all of it means in a minute.
 But for now, let’s see how it works.

 box-shadow: 5px 5px 5px rgba(0, 0, 0, 0.35) !important;

 And this is what that looks like for me.